 Wholemeal bread requires less cutting.
 A simple single slice is sufficient otherwise the oven spring is poor.

 For oven spring to occur you need to add steam to the oven, It’s essential to the process.
 You can do this by simply baking the sourdough in a dutch oven or by using a water mister.
 After 20-25 minutes, open the door to release the steam – it really helps the quality of the bread.
 Here’s a detailed guide on adding steam to an oven.

 You should either bake in a dutch oven inside a preheated oven or in a preheated oven with a baking stone.
 You need the heat to be at 220-230C (430-450F) for the bread to bake through and crispen the crust.

 This might require you to heat your oven an extra 10-20 degrees so it can cope with the heat loss when the bread is loaded.

 You can bake bread in a dutch oven without preheating the main oven either.
 It takes an extra 10-15 minutes and I’ve never been truly satisfied with my attempts.
 However, it saves a lot of money when it comes to utility costs so try it and see how it goes.

+As you can see, a good oven rise is not just about the baking process.
+It’s about generating a quality dough that can retain and produce gas when it is baked as well.
 For a simple recipe, take a look at my sourdough bread recipe for beginners, if you follow each step closely I guarantee you will get a fantastic oven spring on your sourdough bread.